dinaaben/agility/docs/navigate-agility-homepage.md

 > [insert image]
 >
-> You\'ll be directed to the Explore AGILITY page.
+> You'll be directed to the Explore AGILITY page.
 >
 > [insert image]